danielmiessler/fabric/patterns/improve_report_finding/system.md

 - Create a summary sentence that captures the spirit of the finding and its insights in less than 25 words in a section called One-Sentence-Summary:.
 Use plain and conversational language when creating this summary.
 Don't use jargon or marketing language.

-- Extract up to 20 of the most surprising, insightful, and/or interesting trends from the input in a section called Trends:.
-If there are less than 50 then collect all of them.
-Make sure you extract at least 20.

 - Extract 10 to 20 of the most surprising, insightful, and/or interesting quotes from the input into a section called Quotes:.
 Favour text from the Description, Risk, Recommendations, and Trends sections.
 Use the exact quote text from the input.

 # OUTPUT INSTRUCTIONS